Innoactive/Hub-Tutorial-Unity-Project/README.md

 Add a SpotLight component to the Flashlight, position it properly at the tip of the flashlight and change the color to make it a slight yellow.
 Run the application, grab the light and move around.
 You just created your first _stupid_ tool.

 Now add some logic.
-Open up the _Flashlight_ script in the folder _Scripts_.
+Open up the _Flashlight_ script in ```Assets > Scripts > Flashlight```.
 Notice how it inherits from _InteractableObject_, so all we do is extend the already attached InteractableObject to give it more functionality but still keep interaction consistent between all objects.

 **Note:** You will find TODOs in the already prepared scripts which describe how and where you need to add logic.
 Therefore, this written documentation will be kept a bit shorter but the intended behavior will be described.
 We left some basic concepts out but make sure to go through the complete script to understand the logic completely.
 The solution package will have the fully implemented script.